~ Articles ~

 Dog breeding is complex.
 You can’t really buy perfect breeders and go forward problem free.
 You really do have to work at it, and it takes generations.
 In nature, as in dog breeding, few animals are really breed quality.
 And there are categories of quality, some dogs being short term contributors, and some being that rare unicorn that has it all and can throw it.
 As long as people do not get money-oriented, things go well.

-My pups started at $400 and rose slowly to $1250 in general, as my feelings of trust in my own genetics have risen.
+My pups started lower and rose as time went on, as my feelings of trust in my own genetics have risen.
 I could sure be a pet mill.
 People ask me for dogs every day.
 I absolutely could license with my state and pump out pups, and I just have no heart for that.
-I love genetics.... absolute geek for genetics.
-I foresee me being able to ask 2k plus for my dogs in about two years if all goes well, and to be able to stand behind that.
-I foresee my pedigrees being half filled with the efforts of the other great CMD innovators we have in the CMDR, and half my own innovations along with archival Caspian lines.
+I love genetics.... absolute nerd for genetics.

-You can’t really serve God and mammon, (one of the best verses ever), or anything and mammon, and you definitely can’t serve dog and mammon. ;-)
+You can’t really serve God and mammon, or anything and mammon, and you definitely can’t serve dog and mammon.